A short history about

 In conjunction with his friend Dr Williamson he took out three patents in 1859 and 1860 for surface condensers, steam engines and boilers.
 In one of which he says “Our chief object is to employ steam of very high pressure; as for example of 500 psi. or more or less and to expand this steam several times, and then condense it so as to obtain a great amount of power from a small quantity of steam”.
 He devoted many years of his life to this subject.
 His labours in this subject are shown in two papers read before the Institution of Mechanical Engineers in 1861 and 1877 and published in the “Proceedings” for those years.
 Among his many inventions is his patent in 1867 for water meters, and one in 1868 for wrought iron metal wheels, the spokes of which consisted of hollow bars or tubes screwed into the nave or tyre.
 A large number of gun carriage wheels were constructed using this principle for the Government, and though they stood the most severest of tests nothing more was heard of this invention.

-inventions described in 1891 in Fletcher's book "Steam Engines on
+of his inventions described in 1891 in Fletcher's book

 His yacht Anthracite, constructed in 1880 was fitted with engines working with steam at a pressure of 500 psi. and it is probably the smallest ship of that time ever to have crossed the Atlantic steaming the entire distance.
 The Perkins engine company published a number of reports upon her performance, drawn up respectively by Sir Frederick Bramwell, by a committee of officers of the U.S. Navy and by Sir Frederick Bramwell and Mr William Rich conjointly.